 Cannot pay attention

 Worries before sleep and stress

 CARE Hospitals conduct a proper diagnosis before giving the treatment to the patients.
-Diagnosis is done with a proper code of conduct and functioning.
-You need not worry about the processes involved, the team at CARE Hospitals aim to give the best to the patients.
-They may follow a series of steps-
+Diagnosis is done with a proper code of conduct and functioning and the team at CARE Hospitals aims to give the best to the patients.
+They follow a series of steps-